RETURN TO PLAY GUIDELINES

 Reign Covid-19 Action Plan

 Any individual that tests positive, has been exposed to someone positive, or has symptoms consistent with COVID-19 has a duty to report to the Club.
-Report using the form above and contact coach or manager.
-All information will be confidential.
+First, report using the form above and then contact the coach or manager.
+All information will be kept confidential.

-Any player, coach or staff member who has been exposed to an individual with a suspected or diagnosed case of COVID-19 will be restricted from participation and must self-quarantine for 14 days regardless of a negative test result.
+Any player, coach or staff member who has been exposed to an individual with a suspected or diagnosed case of COVID-19 & considered a close contact (school, sports, home, etc) may need to self-quarantine based on the guidelines below.

 Return to Play Phases